greyshirtguy/ProPresenter6-Shaders/README.md

 Tips:
 * To rotate a phone image/video - you will typically want 90, 180, or 270 degrees - it's more accurate to type this than to use the slider to adjust the angle.
+* If you rotate 90 or 270, you will need to manually scale the media down to fit the screen. *Start* by scaling the Y until that fits and simply match the X scale
-* The scale is done in X and Y as separate controls - make them the same to keep the aspect ratio the same as the original.
+* The scale has separate controls for X and Y  - make them the same to keep the aspect ratio the same as the original.
 (Feel free to make them different to fix stretched videos/pictures too!)
-* If you rotate 90 or 270, you will need to manually scale the media down to fit the screen. *Start* by scaling the Y until that fits and simply match the X scale.
 * Order matters - you will need to get use to that.
 The order of operations for the Rotate, Scale Translate effect is the same as it's name: Rotate FIRST, scale the rotated image SECOND and finally translate the result.

 To Download, choose the "Clone or Download" green button and choose "Download Zip" to save the zip file which contains all the shader files.
 (I might add more one day - or maybe *you* will!).
 Extract the zip and decide which effect files you want to copy.